ddc-java-14/vaccination-pocket-keeper/docs/index.md

 * [Recommended Immunization Schedule for Adults](https://www.cdc.gov/vaccines/schedules/hcp/imz/adult.html)

 **Note**
-These resources are subject to change as additional information is discovered.
+These resources are subject to increase as additional information is discovered.

 ## Summary of current state of the app